 The village benefits from an extensive network of footpaths, cycle routes and bridleways.
 These are an important wildlife habitat, are key to the village's biodiversity, and connect the village to the surrounding countryside and to nearby settlements.
-These routes also provide important opportunities for physical activity and exercise.
 The village has a particularly successful safe path (Figs 8, 9, 10) which provides a protected route for pedestrians, particularly schoolchildren.
 In contrast, other paths and bridleways require users to walk on the road along the Highfields Road or Main Street as part of the route.

-- 5.1 Developments adjoining existing footpaths and bridleways should seek to make new connections of similar quality, or improve existing routes, to reinforce and extend the existing network. - 5.2 New footpaths and bridleways must be accessible.
+5.1 Developments adjoining existing paths and bridleways should seek to make new connections of similar quality, or improve existing routes, to reinforce and extend the existing network.

+5.2 New footpaths must be accessible.
 Away from roads, wood chip has proven to be a good surface to ensure paths remain accessible in wet conditions.
-Alongside roads, tarmac is ideal, wide enough for wheelchair and buggy users to use comfortably and pass each other. - 5.3 When new footpaths and bridleways run alongside busy roads within the village, the principles shown in Fig. 8 should be adopted, potentially omitting the ditch along minor roads or if it is not important for flood alleviation reasons.
-Hedges between path and road should not be

-'You can hear a variety of birdsong here and all over the village.
+Alongside roads, tarmac is ideal, wide enough for wheelchair and buggy users to use comfortably and pass each other.

+5.3 When new paths run alongside busy roads within the village, the principles shown in Fig. 8 should be adopted, potentially omitting the ditch along minor roads or if it is not important for flood alleviation reasons.
+Hedges between path and road should not be planted such that they obscure (or are likely to obscure) driver sight-lines 'You can hear a variety of birdsong here and all over the village.
 We must maintain the habitats of birds and other wildlife.'